CJCares Community Health Team: Firefighter / Paramedic Judi Woods and Fire Fighter / Paramedic Mickey Hill.

 We currently staff 4 engines, a ladder truck, and 5 ambulances from 5 stations.
 There are 36 firefighters assigned to each of three 24 shifts.
 All firefighters are either EMT or Paramedic trained and certified in basic hazardous materials response.

-Our Fire Prevention Division designs programs to reduce life and property loss through fire inspections, public fire safety education, and fire origin and causes investigation.
+The Fire Prevention Division of our Community Risk Reduction Bureau designs programs to reduce life and property loss through fire inspections, public fire safety education, and fire origin and causes investigation.

 The Central Jackson County Fire Protection District has created a state of the art training and education facility.

 Our facility includes a live burn building used for things such as search and rescue, rappelling, and live fire training experiences.
 There is an obstacle course firefighters can use to practice skills needed if trapped or disoriented and an area for new firefighters to complete the CPAT (Certified Physical Agility Testing).